idanidan29/steganography/README.md

 # Steganography Project 🕵️‍♂️🔐

-This is an in-progress project aimed at implementing a **steganography** tool to store sensitive information like passwords within images.
+This is a small project aimed at implementing a **steganography** tool to store sensitive information like passwords within images.
 The project uses **Next.js** for the frontend and **Flask** for the backend, offering a full-stack solution for secure data embedding and retrieval.

 ## Features ✨